Voya Financial Advisors Inc. Sells 12,633 Shares of GlaxoSmithKline plc (NYSE:GSK)

 Voya Financial Advisors Inc. decreased its position in GlaxoSmithKline plc (NYSE:GSK) by 46.2% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 14,700 shares of the pharmaceutical company’s stock after selling 12,633 shares during the quarter.
 Voya Financial Advisors Inc.’s holdings in GlaxoSmithKline were worth $544,000 as of its most recent SEC filing.

 Several other large investors have also recently added to or reduced their stakes in GSK.
 Dodge & Cox raised its position in shares of GlaxoSmithKline by 39.9% in the fourth quarter.
 Dodge & Cox now owns 62,935,758 shares of the pharmaceutical company’s stock valued at $2,316,036,000 after purchasing an additional 17,935,102 shares during the period.
-Nuveen Asset Management LLC increased its position in GlaxoSmithKline by 891.0% during the fourth quarter.
-Nuveen Asset Management LLC now owns 2,328,072 shares of the pharmaceutical company’s stock worth $85,673,000 after acquiring an additional 2,093,158 shares during the period.
-Vontobel Holding Ltd. bought a new position in GlaxoSmithKline during the fourth quarter worth $37,343,000.
-Black Creek Investment Management Inc. increased its position in GlaxoSmithKline by 14.8% during the fourth quarter.
-Black Creek Investment Management Inc. now owns 7,443,061 shares of the pharmaceutical company’s stock worth $273,905,000 after acquiring an additional 957,185 shares during the period.
-Finally, Norges Bank bought a new position in GlaxoSmithKline during the fourth quarter worth $27,737,000.
+Nuveen Asset Management LLC raised its position in shares of GlaxoSmithKline by 891.0% in the fourth quarter.
+Nuveen Asset Management LLC now owns 2,328,072 shares of the pharmaceutical company’s stock valued at $85,673,000 after purchasing an additional 2,093,158 shares during the period.
+Vontobel Holding Ltd. bought a new position in shares of GlaxoSmithKline in the fourth quarter valued at approximately $37,343,000.
+Black Creek Investment Management Inc. raised its position in shares of GlaxoSmithKline by 14.8% in the fourth quarter.
+Black Creek Investment Management Inc. now owns 7,443,061 shares of the pharmaceutical company’s stock valued at $273,905,000 after purchasing an additional 957,185 shares during the period.
+Finally, Norges Bank bought a new position in shares of GlaxoSmithKline in the fourth quarter valued at approximately $27,737,000.
 11.83% of the stock is currently owned by institutional investors.

-The business also recently declared a quarterly dividend, which was paid on Thursday, April 8th.
-Investors of record on Friday, February 19th were given a dividend of $0.628 per share.
+The company also recently announced a quarterly dividend, which was paid on Thursday, April 8th.
+Stockholders of record on Friday, February 19th were paid a $0.628 dividend.
+This represents a $2.51 annualized dividend and a dividend yield of 6.89%.
+The ex-dividend date of this dividend was Thursday, February 18th.
 This is an increase from GlaxoSmithKline’s previous quarterly dividend of $0.50.
-The ex-dividend date was Thursday, February 18th.
-This represents a $2.51 annualized dividend and a yield of 6.89%.
-GlaxoSmithKline’s dividend payout ratio is 78.23%.
+GlaxoSmithKline’s payout ratio is currently 78.23%.

 A number of brokerages recently issued reports on GSK.
+UBS Group reaffirmed a “neutral” rating on shares of GlaxoSmithKline in a research report on Monday, February 8th.
+DZ Bank reaffirmed a “buy” rating on shares of GlaxoSmithKline in a research report on Wednesday, December 16th.
 JPMorgan Chase & Co. reaffirmed a “neutral” rating on shares of GlaxoSmithKline in a research report on Tuesday, February 9th.
-SVB Leerink reaffirmed a “market perform” rating on shares of GlaxoSmithKline in a research report on Monday, March 29th.
-Barclays reaffirmed an “underweight” rating on shares of GlaxoSmithKline in a research report on Friday, February 5th.
-DZ Bank reissued a “buy” rating on shares of GlaxoSmithKline in a report on Wednesday, December 16th.
-Finally, Morgan Stanley reissued an “equal weight” rating on shares of GlaxoSmithKline in a report on Friday, February 12th.
-Three research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the company’s stock.
+Berenberg Bank reaffirmed a “buy” rating on shares of GlaxoSmithKline in a research report on Thursday, February 11th.
+Finally, Barclays reaffirmed an “underweight” rating on shares of GlaxoSmithKline in a research report on Friday, February 5th.
+Three investment analysts have rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the stock.
 GlaxoSmithKline currently has a consensus rating of “Hold” and a consensus price target of $41.00.

 GlaxoSmithKline plc engages in the creation, discovery, development, manufacture, and marketing of pharmaceutical products, vaccines, over-the-counter medicines, and health-related consumer products in the United Kingdom, the United States, and internationally.
 It operates through four segments: Pharmaceuticals, Pharmaceuticals R&D, Vaccines, and Consumer Healthcare.